Saint Louis Billikens men's basketball: NCAA tournament results

 The Billikens have appeared in ten NCAA Tournaments.
 Their combined record is 6–11.

 NIT results

-The Billikens have appeared in 20 National Invitation Tournaments (NIT).
-Their combined record is 18–19.
+The Billikens have appeared in 21 National Invitation Tournaments (NIT).
+Their combined record is 18–20.
 They were NIT champions in 1948 and runner-up in 1961, 1989, and 1990.

 CBI results

 The Billikens have appeared in one College Basketball Invitational (CBI).
-Their record is 3–2 and they were the CBI runnerup in their only appearance.
+Their record is 3–2 and they were the CBI runner-up in their only appearance.